RohitP123/Fake-News-KO/README.md

 ## Demo (on Google Collab)

 Below we describe running some of our Jupyter Notebooks to replicate our models and findings.
+Please set aside a couple hours for each experiment since downloading the files and training models is a time consuming process.

 The dataset csv's required for running the following 3 notebooks are:
 - Liar2_combined.csv